rookieZhou/playDices/README.md

 playDices
 =========

-This is a dice game programmed by dice.
+This is a dice game .

 It is programmed by swift.